RoyxHub/MacroPack/README.md

 * Place it at -> workspace -> RoyxHub -> Settings
 * At ui -> "Settings-Credit" -> "File Manager" -> press the "Refresh Profile" and Select Profile as "Story Farm" and Set it to default
 * Press "Load" + "Auto load" then "Auto save"
-* Enable Auto skip Then "Auto join"
+* Enable Auto skip Wave Then at ui press "Auto join"

 ## Guide